theo-m/theo-m.github.io/_posts/2017-06-29-word-embeddings-i.md

 dog = [1, 2, 0, ..., -4, 0]
 ```

-They've been around since the 80s, but they've always been seen just a cool but computationally expensive trick.
+They've been around since the 80s, but they've always been seen as a nice but computationally expensive trick.

 The big idea is to learn from a corpus a certain idea of how words cooccur with other words on the basis of a certain relationship.
+Now comes the mandatotry quote that sums up the distributional semantics hypothesis:

+> A word is characterized by the company it keeps.
+>> _John R. Firth_

-This relationship is commonly distance, _i.e._ we're going to count a cooccurence when the two words appear at distance less than a parameter \\( k \\).
+This relationship is commonly distance, _i.e._ we're going to count a cooccurence when the two words appear at distance less than \\( k \\), where usually \\(2 \lt k \lt 10\\).
 Some people have tried to count based on more sophisticated relationships, like syntaxical dependencies.

 Once we have counted all these cooccurences, we put them in a big square matrix: